4 Mistakes to Avoid with Transitional Interior DesignMarch 5, 2020

 Steer clear of clutter and you will effectively avoid another common mistake with transitional design.
 A minimalist approach to decorating is needed for transitional interior design to work effectively.
 Too much clutter detracts from the décor and the style of the room.

 If the room is too cluttered, the transitional design theme will be lost.
 Instead, make sure you maintain simple lines, patterns, and accent pieces.
-Doing so can help ensure your design will have far more impact.
+Doing so is one of the transitional interior design ideas and can help ensure your design will have far more impact.

 Mistake #3 – Loud Colors